MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 We’ve been blogging for some time now, and we’ve learnt a thing or two.
 Because we’ve adopted transparency as an integral part of the company culture, we like sharing what we learn with you.
 It’s a genuine way to give back to the community that has helped so much become what we are now.

-In this entry we will cover how to create a blogging strategy for your company.
+In this entry, we will cover how to create a blogging strategy for your company.

 <!--more-->

-We’re really proud of how we blog and what we blog, because it helps us keeping track of our evolution as a global development shop, and feel like this could prove useful to many others that come after us.
+We’re really proud of how and what we blog, because it helps us keeping track of our evolution as a global development shop, and feel like this could prove useful to many others that come after us.
 Exactly the same way we learnt from others like <a href="www.buffer.com" title="Buffer" target="_blank">Buffer</a>, <a href="dockyard.com" title="Dockyard" target="_blank">Dockyard</a>, <a href="thoughtbot.com" title="Thoughtbot" target="_blank">Thoughtbot</a> or other blogs we follow.

 A few weeks ago we published the <a href="http://marsbased.com/blog/2015/05/13/The-MarsBased-Blogging-Guide/" title="The MarsBased Blogging Guide pt.1" target="_blank">first part of our blogging guide</a>.
 In the first part, we described how to craft a good blog post, by choosing a good title, the appropriate keywords, a fitting image, and other important criteria bloggers follow.

 Blogging is nowadays a very important element in growing your company: it is one of the cheapest methods to create <a href="https://en.wikipedia.org/wiki/Inbound_marketing" title="Definition of Inbound Marketing" target="_blank">inbound marketing</a>, provides SEO, and helps you demonstrate your expertise to a very large audience.

-In this second part we’re going to describe how to choose a blogging strategy for your company.
+In this second part, we’re going to describe how to choose a blogging strategy for your company.

 ###Choose a goal###